Trump finally succumbs to “Battle Fatigue” and an Unchained Mouth

 ESTP Extraversion: Sensing and Feeling

-As I referenced in my first article on Trump, he is “way out there” on the Extraversion component of personality, more extreme than most other ESTP personalities.
+As I referenced in my first article on Donald Trump’s Personality Type, he is “way out there” on the Extraversion component of personality, more extreme than most other ESTP personalities.
 A result of this extreme extraversion is his “mouth often gets ahead of his thinking mind.
 For an extravert who is at the far end of the scale, notions and thoughts can’t be analyzed until they are out there, actually spoken.”
 (See the Type Face diagram illustrating that Thinking(T) is an Introverted process for ESTPs)

 In Donald Trump’s case due to his extreme extraversion, his introverted nature it is hidden, operating in the background.
 Not only hidden to others, but possibly hidden to Trump himself (which is why he needs to talk things out).